This story and its headline were updated at 5:22 p.m. Friday.

-The closed portion of the Martin Luther King Jr. East Busway could open as early as Friday evening.
+The closed portion of the Martin Luther King Jr. East Busway reopened at 5 p.m.
+Friday.

 Pittsburgh Regional Transit said a geotechnical engineering consultant decided Thursday after extensive testing that the hillside that collapsed last Friday is stable.
-Still, the agency is expecting the delivery of more than 100 tons of concrete barriers early Friday that will be placed along 272 feet of the busway to protect it from further landslides.
+The agency took delivery of some 100 tons of concrete barriers early Friday that were placed along 272 feet of the busway to protect it from further landslides.

-The material will include 34 barriers and 21 concrete blocks, each weighing about 2 tons.
-If the barriers arrive as scheduled, they could be in place in time for the busway to open Friday evening.
+The material included 34 barriers and 21 concrete blocks, each weighing about 2 tons.

-Even when the busway reopens, the agency will use a temporary traffic signal to allow vehicles to go through the area one at a time in the lane farthest from the landslide area.
+Even with the busway reopened, the agency will use a temporary traffic signal to allow vehicles to go through the area one at a time in the lane farthest from the landslide area.
 The speed limit also will be reduced to 25 miles an hour in that area of the busway.

 The hillside in Polish Hill above the busway collapsed after a water main leak, dumping tons of trees, dirt and other debris on a section of the busway.
 PRT cleared the roadway quickly but detoured traffic around the area until it could be sure there wouldn’t be additional landslides.